 The World Economic Forum predicts that by 2025 around 40 % of the current workforce will undergo some kind of reskilling training.
 Another 85 million jobs may be displaced as a result of the AI advancement.

-Leaving your job to learn coding for most means that money will stop coming in.
-That's a scary prospect, but also a very powerful motivation.
+That's a scary prospect, but also a very powerful motivator.